 What about electric stoves?
 Do they have BTUs too?

 The heating power of electric stoves tends to be measured in watts, instead of BTUs.
-You can directly convert a heat measurement in watts to BTUs (per hour).
+One watt is equal to 3.412142 BTUs per hour.

 More BTUs are automatically better than less, right?